Guben station: History

 In 1843, the Niederschlesisch-Märkische Eisenbahn-Gesellschaft (Lower Silesian-Markish Railway Society, NME) obtained a concession to build a railway line from Frankfurt on Oder to Breslau (now Wrocław).
 Two years later, on 11 August 1845, the foundation stone was laid for Guben station.
 The opening took place on 1 September 1846 with the commissioning of the line.
 The station was initially operated by the trains of the NME, before it was taken over by the Prussian government in 1850.

 The section from Guben to Zbąszyń (then called Bentschen) was constructed for the Märkisch-Posener Eisenbahn-Gesellschaft (Markish-Poznan Railway Company), beginning in 1866.
 This line was completed in 1870 and as a result Guben station became a railway junction.
 The station building of 1845 was retained, but its operations were taken over by a new building situated on an island between the tracks.
 Trains ran on the northern bridge over the Neisse to Zbąszynek from 26 June 1870.
 A connection was opened and operated to the south to Cottbus by the Halle-Sorau-Guben Railway Company (Halle-Sorau-Gubener Eisenbahn-Gesellschaft (HSGE) on 1 September 1871.
 A locomotive depot (Bahnbetriebswerk) completed the station area.
 Guben was the meeting place of long-distance trains between Berlin and Breslau on the one hand and between Leipzig and Allenstein (now Olsztyn) on the other.
 The branch line to Forst, which starts about two and a half kilometres south of Guben station, was opened in 1904.

 After the end of the First World War, the importance of the line from Guben to the east was reduced considerably when the Polish border was shifted west and the province of Posen become part of Poland.
-The new end point of the section of the line to Bentschen (Zbąszyn) was changed to Neu Bentschen (Zbąszynek) because Zbąszynek had become part of Poland.
+The new end point of the section of the line to Bentschen (Zbąszyn) was changed to Neu Bentschen (Zbąszynek) because Zbąszyn had become part of Poland.
 A major fire destroyed the depot in 1924.
 The station was connected with the inner town by the Guben tramway (Straßenbahn Guben) from 1904 to 1938.